 Mr. Puth focuses his practice on representing targets of sex harassment and retaliation.
 He represents transgender clients encountering discrimination in the workplace and in public accommodations.
 Mr. Puth has continually devoted his practice to the representation of employees, not employers, in claims of sex harassment, whistleblower retaliation, discrimination, wage and commission theft, severance negotiations, contract disputes, and employee counseling.

-Mr. Puth is President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of over 360 members dedicated to the representation of employees and to the advancement of employee rights.
+Mr. Puth is Past President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of attorneys dedicated to the representation of employees and to the advancement of employee rights.
 He has served on MWELA's board since 1998 and is a long-standing and active member of the National Employment Lawyers Association (NELA).
 Mr. Puth has worked continually to advance the interests of the plaintiffs' employment law bar, including by leading and directing continuing education programs, by writing and filing amicus curiae briefs with area courts and the United States Supreme Court, and by working to increase dialogue among employment law practitioners in the region.
 Mr. Puth received his J.D. from the Georgetown University Law Center in 1992.
 Prior to law school, Mr. Puth received his B.A. from the University of Colorado in 1981, and was then employed as an advocate for civil rights and the environment with non-profit organizations and for United States Congressman John Conyers, Jr.